-If you ever wondered what's the volume of the Earth, soccer ball or a helium balloon, our sphere volume calculator is here for you.
+If you ever wondered what's the volume of the Earth, a soccer ball, or a helium balloon, our sphere volume calculator is here for you.
 It can help to calculate the volume of the sphere, given the radius or the circumference.
-Also, thanks to this calculator you can determine the spherical cap volume or hemisphere volume.
+Also, thanks to this calculator, you can determine the spherical cap volume or hemisphere volume.

 Volume of a sphere formula

 A sphere is a perfectly round geometrical 3D object.
 The formula for its volume equals:

 volume = (4/3) × π × r³